In its most basic form, a business glossary is a set of definitions for commonly used business terms, aggregations, etc

 Good definitions are valuable assets

-In contrast, imprecise definitions make it difficult to even agree what we are talking about.
+In contrast, imprecise definitions make it difficult to even agree on what we are talking about.

 Is your business taking the glossary seriously?